Guidelines, Rules, and FAQ's

-Duke Farms is located on private property.
+Duke Farms is located on private property, portions of which are open to the public for nature observance and passive recreation, like walking and cycling.
 While we try to extend every consideration to individuals and groups wishing to informally photograph at Duke Farms, these activities must not interfere with normal operations or compromise the safety, the convenience of our visitors, the quality of our habitats, the quality of the visitor experience, our structures and other infrastructure.

 Duke Farms reserves all rights for photographic reproduction of Duke Farms Property.

-Recreational photography may be conducted in designated areas without an appointment and free of charge.
-Portraits of any kind done by a professional photographer are not considered recreational photography.
+Photography for personal use may be conducted in designated areas without an appointment and free of charge.
+Portraits of any kind done by a professional photographer are not considered personal photography.
 A courtesy call or group form is requested if groups or classes plan to visit.
 Any groups or classes that charge a fee are considered to be a professional group and commercial photography and therefore not permitted.

 Commercial photography is not allowed at Duke Farms under any circumstances.
 Commercial photography is defined as: any photography produced for a fee, for publication or promotional use; any portraiture done by a professional photographer, whether for a wedding, engagement, family portrait, maternity photos, anniversary, graduation, birthday or other event to be commercial photography, even if income is not derived; or the offering of any photography class on any portion of Duke Farms, except in connection with an approved Duke Farms program.
 Any of the following indicators shall be considered to be conclusive evidence, in the sole discretion of Duke Farms, to assume that any on-going or proposed photography at Duke Farms is commercial photography and therefore not allowed: the presence of significant photographic equipment beyond what an amateur photographer would normally use for wildlife, nature or informal photography of family or friends, such as light screens, lighting equipment, or multiple camera or equipment bags; the presence of alternate clothing for wardrobe changes; the inclusion of language of a photographer’s website that they offer photography at Duke Farms; or the presence of a group of people being instructed in photography by an obvious teacher.